 Getting it wrong can result in poor heat distribution throughout the space, to the detriment of the comfort of people working in the building.
 It may also lead to wasting energy, thereby increasing running costs and carbon footprint.
-So if you want to know how to heat a warehouse, read the detailed blog on the various warehouse heating solutions.
+So if you want to know how to heat a warehouse keep reading…

 There are essentially two options for heating warehouses – radiant heating and warm air heating.
 As explained below, using warm air heating (of which there are several types) is usually the most efficient option for warehouses, particularly those with high racking.